More than 400 staff work for Centrepoint across the country, supporting homeless young people into a home and a job every day.

 Ndidi is currently the CEO of UK Youth, a leading charity with a movement of over 5,500 youth organisations, reaching 1.6M young people.
 Prior to this, she was a teacher and school leader for ten years, spent six years as the Executive Director of Teach First, and led on Digital and Customer Voice Strategy for Pearson PLC.
 She is currently a Director of the Mulberry Schools Trust and The National Citizen Service.

-Darren is a Student Support Coordinator at the University of West London.
-He is a former resident of Centrepoint and has over 10 years’ experience working within youth, community and advisory sectors.
-Darren is the Author of Power of 21: Pathways Towards A Brighter future.
+Darren is Assistant Adjudicator for the OIA, an independent body set up to review student complaints about higher education providers in England and Wales.
+Darren is a former resident of Centrepoint and has over 10 years’ experience working within youth, education and advisory sectors.
+Darren is the author of Power of 21: Pathways Towards A Brighter Future.